A Waking Nightmare For Women In Sport

 The court found that the IAAF’s ruling for athletes with differences of sexual development (DSD) were discriminatory, but concluded that the discrimination was “necessary, reasonable and proportionate” to protect “the integrity of female athletics”.

 So, more deliberation and challenge to follow in a story stretching back to 2009, when 18-year-old Semenya ran the fastest 800m time of the year to win gold at the Africa Junior Championships.

-In 2014, India sprinter Dutee Chand, 18, is banned from competing after a hormone test shows natural levels of testosterone normally only found in men.
-The following March, 2015, Chand begins a legal challenge against the IAAF’s ‘gender test’ and in July that year is cleared to compete as the CAS suspends, for two years, the introduction of an earlier version of IAAF rules requiring female athletes to take testosterone-suppressing medication.
+In 2014, India sprinter Dutee Chand, 18, is banned from competing with women after a hormone test shows natural levels of testosterone normally only found in men.
+The following March, 2015, Chand begins a legal challenge against the IAAF’s ‘gender test’ and in July that year is cleared to compete as the CAS suspends, for two years, the introduction of an earlier version of IAAF rules requiring female / women athletes to take testosterone-suppressing medication.

 Semenya challenges that and in February this year, her challenged was heard by the CAS.
 She loses the case on May 1 but sin June 3, that is set aside by the Swiss Federal Supreme Court.

 The IAAF defended its new rules, saying that is is “convinced there are some contexts, sport being one of them, where biology has to trump identity”.
 It “believes the right to participate in sport does not translate to a right to self-identify into a competition category or an event”.

 Further, “to define the category based on something other than biology would be category-defeating and would deter many girls around the world from choosing competitive and elite sport after puberty.”
 Regulations [for those with differences of sexual development] are a necessary, reasonable and proportionate means of protecting fair and meaningful competition in elite female athletics, and CAS agreed.”